aragon/hack/docs/guides-agent-app.md

 ### **1. Create another Democracy DAO**

-Exactly the same as before, revisit [step 0 of the Setup section](/docs/guides-agent-app.md) above if you need reminding 😋.
+Exactly the same as before, head over to [Aragon](https://rinkeby.aragon.org/) and choose the following defaults:

+- Support: 100%
+- Min.
+Quorum: 0%
+- Duration: 168 hours (or 1 week)

 ### **2. Mint a token to allow our first DAO (A) to vote in our new DAO (B)**